pgvector/pgvector/README.md

 CREATE INDEX ON items USING hnsw (embedding vector_l2_ops);
 ```

-With approximate indexes, filtering is applied after the index is scanned (known as post-filtering).
+With approximate indexes, filtering is applied *after* the index is scanned.
 If a condition matches 10% of rows, with HNSW and the default `hnsw.ef_search` of 40, only 4 rows will match on average.
 For more rows, increase `hnsw.ef_search`.

 ```sql
 SET hnsw.ef_search = 200;